 Mr. RATHBUN - I am opposed to that amendment for one reason, which I will state.
-If I understand the amendment, it removes entirely all necessity of a personal residence in the district for any time.
-Unless the district system is altered, persons may colonize a weak district from a strong one in one single day, so as to change a majority may be disallowed.
+If I understand the amendment, it removes entirely all hexade with one hand, I should be found taking back necessity of a personal residence in the district for any time.
+Unless the district system is altered, persons may colonize a weak district from a strong one in one single day, so as to change a majority in the smaller district, and still leave the other to one for a strong the formation of the reason may be disallowed.
 The other advantage of the be carried by the same majority.
-It opens the door for colonization, unless the report of the Committee on the Organization of the Legislature shall fix the location of districts by county lines.
-Unless that prevail, then we have the colonization system complete and perfect, from one district in the county to another, and in cities still worse.
+It opens the proposition I submit is this: That it is simpler in door for colonization, unless the report of the form, it embraces all the subjects on which the Legislature are to act; for you will find as in the shall fix the location of districts by county lines.
+They are also to pass Unless that prevail, then we have the colonization and perfect, from one district in or wager, of the right of voting.
+As I have

-Mr. BARNARD-I would suggest to the gentleman from Ontario [Mr. Folger] that there are other districts beside assembly districts, and although we may have the proposition of the Committee on the Organization of the Legislature, so as to have county lines represent the districts, yet when it comes to the cities-the city of Brooklyn for instance-we have an election for city officers, held on the same day as for State officers; we have an election for mayor in the city, who may be voted for, unless an amendment is made, by all the citizens of Kings Connty who may come in within a few days into the city of Brooklyn.
+, Mr. BARNARD-I would suggest to the gentleman from Ontario [Mr. Folger] that there are other districts beside assembly districts, and although we may have the proposition of the Committee on the Organization of the Legislature, so as to have county lines represent the districts, yet when it comes to the cities-the city of Brooklyn for instance-we have an election for city officers, held on the same day as for State officers; we have an election for mayor in the city, who may be voted for, unless an amendment is made, by all the citizens of Kings County who may come in within a few days into the city of Brooklyn.
 Then we have aldermen to be elected, and we might have this colonization from one ward to another, unless the provision is left as it stood originally.

-Mr. FULLER-I deside to offer an amendment as follows:
+Mr. FULLER-I desire to offer an amendment as follows:

-In section 1, line 2, after the word "citizen" insert the words," of the United States."
+In section 1, line 2, after the word "citizen" insert the words, "of the United States."